 On the fibre-channel SAN, back-end storage must always and only be connected to SAN switches.
 Multiple connections are permitted from the redundant controllers of the back-end storage, to improve data bandwidth performance.
 It is not necessary to have a connection between each redundant disk controller system of the back-end storage and each counterpart SAN.
-For example, in a FAStT configuration in which the FAStT contains two redundant controllers, only two controller minihubs are usually used.
+For example, in a FAStT configuration in which the FAStT contains two redundant controllers, only two controller mini-hubs are usually used.
 Controller A of the FAStT is, therefore, connected to counterpart SAN A, and controller B of the of the FAStT is connected to counterpart SAN B. Any operation that uses a direct connection between the host and the controller is not supported.

-The connections between the switches and the SAN Volume Controllers can operate at 1 Gbps or at 2 Gbps.
+The connections between the switches and the SAN Volume Controllers can operate at 1 Gbps or at 2 Gbps and are made with optical fibre.
 All the ports for the SAN Volume Controllers that are in a single cluster, however, must run at one speed.
 Any operation that runs different speeds on the node-to-switch connections that are in a single cluster is not valid.
+Mixed speeds are permitted within the fabric.
+You can use lower speeds to extend distance or to make use of 1 Gb/s legacy components.